 There’s an easier way.

-If you're using an online review management tool like Grade.us you can automate or semi-automate a large portion of the work.
+If you’re using online reputation management software like Grade.us you can automate or semi-automate a large portion of the work.
 The results you receive are collected automatically, kind of like this:

 The review management audit spreadsheet below is free (and has more comprehensive sections for a super deep dive).